Starbucks and the “Unexpected Margin Variance”

 That’s operating leverage breaking down.

-The system couldn’t convert growth into profit at historical efficiency levels.
+In other words, the system couldn’t convert growth into profit at historical efficiency levels.

 A 300–400 basis point margin shift on $30B+ revenue is not a rounding error.